AckerlyXu/heima/articles/hdinsight/hdinsight-release-notes-archive.md

 * When using Ambari endpoint, "https://{clusterDns}.azurehdinsight.cn/ambari/api/v1/clusters/{clusterDns}.azurehdinsight.cn/services/{servicename}/components/{componentname}", the *host_name* field returns the fully qualified domain name (FQDN) of the node instead of only the host name.
 For example, instead of returning "**headnode0**", you get the FQDN "**headnode0.{ClusterDNS}.azurehdinsight.cn**".
 This change was required to facilitate scenarios where multiple cluster types (such as HBase and Hadoop) can be deployed in one virtual network.
 This happens, for example, when using HBase as a back-end platform for Hadoop.

 * We have provided new memory settings for the default deployment of the HDInsight cluster.
 Previous default memory settings did not adequately account for the guidance for the number of CPU cores being deployed.
 These new memory settings should provide better defaults (as per Hortonworks recommendations).
-To change these, please refer to the SDK reference documentation about changing cluster configuration.
+To change these, refer to the SDK reference documentation about changing cluster configuration.
 The new memory settings that are used by the default 4 CPU core (8 container) HDInsight cluster are itemized in the following table.
 (The values used prior to this release are also provided parenthetically.)

 <table border="1">
 <tr><th>Component</th><th>Memory Allocation</th></tr>